bzpassersby/Pretty-Faces-Paperwhite/README.md

 To interact with the web app, first connect an ethereum account with metamask wallet.

-After initial NFT drop countdown laps (depending on `NFT_MINT_DATE=''` setting in `.env` file), click the `mint` button would directly mint a NFT.
+After initial NFT drop countdown laps (depending on `NFT_MINT_DATE=''` setting in `.env` file), click the `mint` button to mint an NFT token.
 And after transaction confirmation, a link would appear that takes user to "Opensea.io" to view minted NFT.

 <!-- CONTRIBUTING -->